TouK/nussknacker/docs/Metrics.md

 Legacy mode
 ------------
 In the past we used graphite protocol to send metrics to InfluxDB.
 It was difficult to use and extended.
-The old way of sending metrics can be enabled by setting `globalParameters.useLegacyMetrics` to true in model configuration.
+The old way of sending metrics can be enabled, check [migration guide](MigrationGuide.md).